gchq/Palisade-examples/deployment-jvm/README.md

 # Deployment JVM

-A collection of scripts to allow the example to be run in a JVM environment.
+A collection of scripts to allow the Palisade service to be run in a JVM environment.
+This can be run on a computer that has a Java Runtime Environment (JRE) installed.

 ## [local-JVM](./local-jvm/README.md)
 Scripts for running the examples in a local JVM environment